akigogikar/LinChat/README.md

 ### GitHub Codespaces

-LinChat includes a development container configuration under `.devcontainer` so the whole stack can run inside a Codespace.
-Choose **Code → Codespaces → Create codespace on main** and wait for the container to build.
-The devcontainer installs backend and frontend dependencies and exposes ports `3000`, `8000` and `8001` automatically.
-Once the codespace is ready, run:
+A development container is available under `.devcontainer` so the full stack can run inside a Codespace.
+Once the container is ready, execute:

 ```bash
 docker-compose up --build
 ```

-Open the forwarded port `3000` to access the UI.
+Then open the forwarded port `3000` to access the UI.

 ### Deploying to AWS

-For a lightweight AWS deployment you can use an EC2 instance with Docker installed.
-Clone this repository on the server, optionally set the `ADMIN_PASSWORD` environment variable, and run:
+For a lightweight deployment use an EC2 instance with Docker installed.
+Clone the repository, optionally set `ADMIN_PASSWORD` and run:

 ```bash
 docker-compose up -d --build
 ```

-Visit `http://<EC2-IP>:3000` in your browser.
-For production clusters you can also push the container images to a registry and apply the manifests in `k8s/` on an EKS cluster.
+You can also push the images to a registry and apply the manifests in `k8s/` on an EKS cluster.

 ## API Documentation

-LinChat's FastAPI backend exposes an OpenAPI schema and interactive Swagger UI.
+The FastAPI backend exposes an OpenAPI schema and interactive Swagger UI at <http://localhost:8000/docs>.
+A copy of the schema is included in `docs/openapi.json` and can be regenerated with:
-Once the server is running, navigate to <http://localhost:8000/docs> to explore all available endpoints.
-The ReDoc view is available at
-<http://localhost:8000/redoc>.
-A copy of the generated schema is included in
-`docs/openapi.json` and can be regenerated with:

 ```bash
 python scripts/generate_openapi.py